 Retinols contain a lower percentage of active ingredient and therefore can be less irritating allowing them to be purchased over the counter.
 Retinoids are stronger making them more effective, but this can also mean more side effects which is why they must be prescribed by a physician.

 *Insider Tip: Just because a prescription-grade retinoid is not medically necessary, and therefore not covered by insurance for anti-aging, doesn’t mean it has to cost you hundreds of dollars.
-Often, we work with mail order specialty pharmacies who offer great cash prices for these products, so feel free to ask if you would benefit from this at your next office visit.
+Often, we work with mail order specialty pharmacies who offer great cash prices for these products.
+Feel free to ask if you would benefit from this at your next office visit.

 To learn more about how to improve your skin’s health, Contact Us about booking a consult with one of our dermatology providers at The Skin Care Center of Southern Illinois.
 Call to book your appointment at 618-244-0031.